techorionai/navigableai-sdk-web/README.md

   - `closeIcon` (string): HTML string for the close button icon.
 The default is a cross icon.
   - `sendIcon` (string): HTML string for the send button icon.
 The default is a send icon.
   - `loader` (string): HTML string for the loader animation displayed while the assistant is typing or processing a response.
 The default is a dots animation.
+  - `widgetButton` (string): HTML string for the widget button.
+The default is a chat icon button.

   **Example**: